 ― Malala Yousafzai

-Hope these gender equality quotes bring in some positive vibes so that we develop a fresh outlook towards life.
+Hope these quotes by famous personalities bring in some positive vibes so that we develop a fresh outlook towards life.

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!